TIBCOSoftware/snappydata/README.md

 #### Step 2 - Create column table, row table and load data

-> If you downloaded the full airline data set in [Step 1](#step-1---start-the-snappydata-cluster), edit the 'create_and_load_column_table.sql' script to point to `airlineParquetData_2007-15` directory.
+> If you downloaded the full airline data set in [Step 1](#step-1---start-the-snappydata-cluster), edit the 'create_and_load_column_table.sql' script which is in `quickstart/scripts` to point to `airlineParquetData_2007-15` directory.
 Run `./download_full_airlinedata.sh ../data` first.
 This script loads parquet formatted data into a temporary spark table then saves it in column table called Airline.

-The below SQL scripts execute the queries discussed above.
-The displayed command assumes you are in the base directory, /snappy/.
+The below SQL scripts create and populate the tables we need to continue.
+The displayed command assumes you started the snappy-shell the base directory, /snappy/.
+If you started the snappy-shell from /bin/, for example, you need to prepend the filepath with /..

 To create and load a column table:
 ```